CloudBackend-AB/CloudBackendSDK/README.md

 SDK documentation at:
 https://cloudbackend.com/docs/APIov.html

-To build with the cloudbackend SDK include the libCloudbackend.a file and headers from this repository.
+include: To build with the CloudBackend SDK include the libCloudbackend.a file and headers from this repository.

-Example code - contains a simple example program and build script.
+Examples: contains a simple example program and build script.

+UI: XIOS/3 partner browser User Interface bundle

 Accounts:
 The following are Test accounts that can be used to login to CloudBackend:

-githubtester1 gitHubTester1password
+githubtester1 : gitHubTester1password ||
-githubtester2 gitHubTester2password
+githubtester2 : gitHubTester2password ||
-githubtester3 gitHubTester3password
+githubtester3 : gitHubTester3password

-Signup source: cbe_githubtesters
+Tenant / Signup source: cbe_githubtesters

 Note: These test accounts can be used by anyone with access to this repository so it is advisable to create a container to work in and not upload anything private.